1. Make a fruit Christmas tree

 Get the kids involved in putting together some healthy gifts for your friends, family, neighbours and visitors.
 Fill up decorative jars with raw or roasted nuts, homemade granola mix, or your own herbal tea blend, or assemble a hamper full of fresh seasonal fruits, mixed nuts and dried fruits, gourmet pantry staples like olive oil or organic dried pasta, and condiments like tapenades, relishes and chutneys.
 Check out more homemade gift ideas here.

 5. Cook up a healthy festive storm

-Get in the kitchen and whip up your own delicious treats.
+Jump in the kitchen and whip up your own delicious treats.
 From light and fluffy fruit muffins, to oaty, naturally-sweetened biscuits, to fresh summer salads, there are plenty of ways to bring the scents and tastes of Christmas into your home, without all the extra sugar and fat that usually comes along with it.
-To get started, try some of these ideas.

 6. Create a treasure hunt

 Set up a treasure hunt for the kids with clues and small hidden presents – it’s a great way to get the little ones running around, and you can be as creative as you like!